barumau/pandunia/engli/dunia_baxe.md

     Pandunia:  aple be yam.
     Chinese:   Píngguǒ bèi chī le. (苹果被吃了。)

-**beyu** is a loan word from Standard Chinese, but it is also close to some uses of English "to be".
+**be** is a loan word from Standard Chinese, but it is also close to some uses of English "to be".

     English:   It can not be eaten.
     Pandunia:  ta no kan be yam.